christinarithika7/CS5720_Home-Assignment1/README.md

 - Logs are saved under `logs/fit/`.
 - Written answers to the reflection questions (overfitting patterns, using TensorBoard to detect overfitting, effect of increasing epochs) are included as comments at the bottom of the script.

-## Video Demonstration

-_[Add your 2–3 minute video link here — demonstrating the code running and briefly explaining key snippets, per the assignment's submission requirements.]_

-## Notes

-- Remember to **comment your code** appropriately (already done in each script, but review the code so you can explain it fluently in your video).
-- Submit both your **GitHub repo link** and your **video** on Bright Space before the deadline.